kuprumxyz/audits/README.md

 Before that I've done dozens of audits as a Lead Auditor in a Web3 audit company with the main focus on Cosmos SDK / IBC / Cross-chain / CosmWasm / Solidity.

-More before that I've done a PhD in formal verification, and worked in various companies as a developer.
+More before that I've done a PhD in formal verification, and worked at various companies as a developer.